aviwad/librehunt/README.md

 # Install

-To work on this / clone this / use this, install Flask (a `pip install` away!)
+To work on this / clone this / use this, install Flask (a `pip install` away)

 # Similar Projects